 Sam divorced Vivian when their children were ages 7, 5, and 3.
 The courts, recognizing that physical cruelty was a component of the end of the ten-year marriage, awarded the children to Sam to the chagrin of Vivian.
 Over the next decade, a constant war of custody suites kept the family in a perpetual state of litigation.

-ACODs or the children of divorce were obviously affected by the turmoil the parents just could not work through.
+ACODs, or the adult children of divorce, were obviously affected by the turmoil the parents just could not work through.

 Shuffled from home to home, counselor to counselor, the children dealt with intense emotional duress as they navigated childhood.

-In so many ways, the children of divorced parents lost years of their lives.
+In so many ways, the children of divorced parents can feel like they have lost years of their lives.

-Eventually, the last of the suites was settled, and the family moved on with life.
+Eventually, the last of the suits were settled, and the family moved on with life.
 Years later, Sam and Vivian’s kids went through a recurrence of the pain inflicted by their parent’s divorce.
-In and out of counseling sessions, the “adult children” recognized that their painful childhood had created an ongoing malaise.
+In and out of counseling sessions, the “adult children” recognized that their painful childhood had created ongoing malaise.

 No one signs up for a divorce

 No one steps into a marriage expecting it to fall apart within a few years.

 But it happens.
 It not only leaves the estranged couple strained and broken, but it also leaves an indelible mark on children of divorce.
 So, how does divorce affect children?